-- The non-prescriptive use, sale, possession, distribution, dispensation, manufacture, or transfer of controlled drugs on the County's property or other work site where employees may be assigned or elsewhere during work hours is strictly prohibited.
-Further prohibited is the unlawful use, sale, possession, distribution, manufacture, or transfer of controlled drugs on non-working time to the extent such unlawful use, sale, possession, distribution, manufacture, or transfer adversely impacts the reputation of the County in the eyes of the general public or threatens the County's integrity. - 2.
-Any employee determined to have violated this policy shall be subject disciplinary action, up to and including termination for such an offense.
-Such an employee may immediately be removed from any position involving access to information, the health and safety of others or a high degree of trust or confidence until such time as the Department Head and Human Resources Director determines that the employee is capable of performing his/her job without posing a risk to others or to himself/herself. - 3.
-An employee who is charged or convicted of a drug related offense must notify the Department Head and Human Resources Director or his/her designee immediately of such charge or conviction.
-Failure to do so may result in disciplinary action, up to and including immediate termination.
+- A. The non-prescriptive use, sale, possession, distribution, dispensation, manufacture, or transfer of controlled drugs on the County's property or other work site where employees may be assigned or elsewhere during work hours is strictly prohibited.
+Further prohibited is the unlawful use, sale, possession, distribution, manufacture, or transfer of controlled drugs on non-working time to the extent such unlawful use, sale, possession, distribution, manufacture, or transfer adversely impacts the reputation of the County in the eyes of the general public or threatens the County's integrity. - B. Any employee determined to have violated this policy shall be subject disciplinary action, up to and including termination for such an offense.
+Such an employee may immediately be removed from any position involving access to information, the health and safety of others or a high degree of trust or confidence until such time as the Department Head and Human Resources Director determines that the employee is capable of performing his/her job without posing a risk to others or to himself/herself. - C. An employee who is charged or convicted of a drug related offense must notify the Department Head and Human Resources Director or his/her designee immediately of such charge or conviction.
+Failure to do so may result in disciplinary action, up to and including immediate termination. - D. Department Heads/Supervisors must notify the Human Resources Director or his/her designee immediately upon being made aware of an employee who is engaged in the unlawful use, sale, possession, distribution, manufacture, or transfer of controlled drugs on the County's property, or other work site areas where employees may be assigned, or on non-working time to the extent such unlawful use, sale, possession, distribution, manufacture, or transfer affects the reputation of the County to the general public or threatens the County's integrity.
+Failure of the Department Head/Supervisor to notify the

-- 4. Department Heads/Supervisors must notify the Human Resources Director or his/her designee immediately upon being made aware of an employee who is engaged in the unlawful use, sale, possession, distribution, manufacture, or transfer of controlled drugs on the County's property, or other work site areas where employees may be assigned, or on non-working time to the extent such unlawful use, sale, possession, distribution, manufacture, or transfer affects the reputation of the County to the general public or threatens the County's integrity.
-Failure of the Department Head/Supervisor to notify the Human Resources Director may result in disciplinary action up to and including termination - 5.
-Any employee who has been subject to disciplinary action for a violation of the within policy shall be entitled to those remedies provided in applicable County policies and/or collective bargaining agreements. - 6.
-For the purposes of this section, alcoholic beverages shall be considered a drug and the use and abuse of alcoholic beverages shall be controlled by this section. - 7.
-Any employee who is taking prescribed medication which may affect his/her ability to operate machinery or vehicles is required to notify his/her immediate supervisor prior to the beginning of his/her working tour of duty of the medication being taken and any restrictions or limitations that may result from taking such medications.
-Failure of an employee to notify his/her immediate supervisor about his/her prescribed medication which may affect his/her ability to operate machinery or vehicles may result in disciplinary action up to and including termination. - 8.
-Employees are encouraged to voluntarily seek appropriate treatment and rehabilitation services if they currently have a substance abuse problem.
-Employees may utilize the Employee Assistance Program without fear of disciplinary actions to receive the treatment and services that they require.
+Human Resources Director may result in disciplinary action up to and including termination

+- E. Any employee who has been subject to disciplinary action for a violation of the within policy shall be entitled to those remedies provided in applicable County policies and/or collective bargaining agreements. - F. Any employee who is taking prescribed medication which may affect his/her ability to operate machinery or vehicles is required to notify his/her immediate supervisor prior to the beginning of his/her working tour of duty of the medication being taken and any restrictions or limitations that may result from taking such medications.
+Failure of an employee to notify his/her immediate supervisor about his/her prescribed medication which may affect his/her ability to operate machinery or vehicles may result in disciplinary action up to and including termination. - G. Employees are encouraged to voluntarily seek appropriate treatment and rehabilitation services if they currently have a substance abuse problem.
+Employees may utilize the Employee Assistance Program without fear of disciplinary action to receive the treatment and services that they require.